 We assigned each piece of paper to a sub-pile on the table, and labelled those with Post-it notes, for example: car (registration, insurance, repairs), utilities (electricity/water, Telstra), legal (passport, birth and death certificates, etc.), financial (tax, paid bills, investments, life insurance), health (insurance, medical records), traveling (bookings, tickets, etc).

 In the end, we knew how much storage space we needed and were able to file everything into three binders, using dividers to separate different sections.

 We used one thin folder to keep all important contact details (family, friends, estate manager, neighbours, doctors, etc.) in one place.

 Ellen’s new paper-flow system consisted of only 3 parts: a ‘Today tray’, a ‘Friday tray’, and the three binders.

 This simple system can only work out for Ellen because she is a very disciplined person and hates to postpone any tasks.

 - Every day Ellen gets the mail in and places it in the ‘Today tray’.

 - On the same day, always before dinner, she works on her ‘today’ stuff:

-- She sorts out anything useless / not interesting into the recycle bin.
+- She sorts out anything useless / not interesting and puts it in the recycle bin.

-- She completes any to-do task such as paying bills, confirming bookings or invitations.
+- She completes any to-do tasks such as paying bills, confirming bookings or invitations.